 Recruitment agencies will therefore do everything they can to sell your unique talents and experience to an employer.
 Your cover letter is required to identify what sort of work you are looking for, and what skills you have that will suit that career.

 When you speak to the recruitment consultant instead of asking irrelevant questions your carefully worded cover letter will give them an insight into what you are looking for so they can prepare some likely jobs or ask the appropriate questions during the meeting.

 Your wording in this respect is important though as you don’t want to be overlooked for positions in a similar field just because you didn’t list it on your cover letter.
-For example if your career ambition is to become a Website Designer then don’t simply state you are only looking for trainee web design posts, clearly communicate that you are IT literate, have a good range of web related skills and would like to work in that industry.
+For example, if your career ambition is to become a Website Designer then don’t simply state you are only looking for trainee web design posts, clearly communicate that you are IT literate, have a good range of web-related skills and would like to work in that industry.
 You will then be considered for a wide range of different job roles, one of which may lead to a company that is prepared to train you in that specific post after a year of working in administration.
-(Note that companies are much more likely to train up someone from scratch from an internal transfer rather than an unkown candidate).
+(Note that companies are much more likely to train up someone from scratch from an internal transfer rather than an unknown candidate).

 If they don’t have the type of work you are looking for then having a better understanding of your career goals and ambitions will let them make suggestions for vacancies they do currently have.